cartesi/docs/cartesi-rollups/deployment/introduction.md

 The Cartesi rollups node is distributed as a Docker image.
 Any popular cloud provider, like AWS, GCP, Azure, Digital Ocean, or Linode, can run docker containers and hence can be used to host the rollups node.

 ## Deployment process

 The deployment of an application involves building a Cartesi machine and deploying a smart contract to a supported network.

-The `sunodo build` command produces the Cartesi genesis machine, which contains a hash representing the application and its initial state.
+The `cartesi build` command produces the Cartesi genesis machine, which contains a hash representing the application and its initial state.

 After deployment, any changes to the application code will generate a different hash and, hence, require another deployment.